 Years later, as I struggled to work through the reasons, I was the way I was, through counselling and an array of therapies, I found that nothing “happened” to me as a child or teenager to lose my self-confidence, I just never had any.

 I didn’t realise how emotional writing this would be.
 It feels like a betrayal to my loving parents, but it’s not meant to be.

 I am just trying to paint a picture of a person who never knew confidence.
 Never knew what it was like to feel good about themselves, a person who never thought they were good at anything and indeed not an intelligent and worthy human being.

 I won’t go into my teenage years and young adult life.
-Lacking self-esteem and confidence do not lead to good decision-making skills, and that lead me down difficult paths.
+A lack of self-esteem and confidence does not lead to good decision-making skills, and that lead me down some very difficult paths.

 But I was always strong; I just didn’t know it.